maximalwert/strafforts/docs/installation-and-development-guide.md

     Foreman's worker process should fetch all estimated best efforts once Strafforts has connected to Strava.
 Alternatively, the same can be achieved by the following rake tasks:

-        # Fetch the latest best efforts for all athletes
-        rake fetch:latest

-        # Fetch all best efforts for all athletes
-        rake fetch:all
+        rake fetch:all                          # Fetch all data for all athletes rake fetch:athlete                      # Fetch data for a particular athlete by ID.
+Usage: rake fetch:athlete [all/latest] athlete_id rake fetch:best_efforts                 # Fetch best efforts for all athletes.
+Usage: rake fetch:best_efforts [all/latest] rake fetch:latest                       # Fetch the latest data for all athletes rake fetch:races                        # Fetch races for all athletes.
+Usage: rake fetch:races [all/latest]

 10. Run tests